hdmifish/pillowbot/README.md

 Discord.py by Rapptz can be downloaded [here] (https://github.com/Rapptz/discord.py)

-__NOTE: To effectively install discord.py I had to use pip3.5 install instead of pip install __
+**NOTE: To effectively install discord.py I had to use pip3.5 install instead of pip install**

+rename config.txt to config.ini before running first time.

 Im still learning github.
 So there may be a clusterfuck of pulls and stuff.
 Please bear with me.